liquidprompt/liquidprompt/README.md

 for fossil, $ for simple user, a red # for root;
 * if you ask for, the liquidprompt will be replicated in your terminal window's title (without the colors);
-* you can easily add a prefix tag to your prompt, by invoking `lptag MYTAG`.
+* you can easily add a prefix tag to your prompt, by invoking `prompt_tag MYTAG`.

 You can temporarily deactivate the liquid prompt and come back to your previous one by typing `prompt_off`.
 Use `prompt_on` to bring it back.
 You can deactivate